Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 1. Presentation and Group Discussion

-Jasmine will lead a presentation titled, “The Grotesque as Monstrosity”, with opportunities for group discussion, questions and small exercises throughout.
+Jasmine will lead a presentation titled, “The Hybrid Body as Monstrous” with opportunities for discussion, questions and small exercises throughout.

 Presentation Topics include: